Witiko/doctoral-thesis/main.md

 systems, we also used them to ensemble all non-baseline primary systems at the ARQMath-1 and ARQMath-2 labs.
-To see if our techniques could benefit from a small number of diverse systems,[^41] we also used them to ensemble five selected systems out of all of our ten systems at the ARQMath-2 lab.
+To see if our techniques could benefit from a small number of diverse systems,[^41] we also used them to ensemble five selected systems out of all of our ten systems at ARQMath-2.

  [^41]: See Section \vref{sec:strengths-and-weaknesses} for a discussion of how
         we selected our five diverse systems and their strengths and weaknesses.